 The 5GS supports the USS UAV Authorization and Authentication (UUAA) procedure.
 Depending on operator policy or regulatory requirements, the UUAA-MM procedure can be performed by the UE and the AMF at a registration procedure as specified in subclause 5.5.1 or the UUAA-SM procedure can be performed by the UE and the SMF at a PDU session establishment procedure as specified in subclause 6.4.1.
 The UAV shall support UUAA-MM and UUAA-SM, and the network shall support UUAA-SM and may optionally support UUAA-MM.
 The UUAA procedure needs to be performed by 5GS with USS successfully before the connectivity for UAS services is established.

 During a registration procedure, the UAV provides CAA-level UAV ID to the AMF (see subclause 5.5.1.2), and the AMF may trigger the UUAA-MM procedure.
+If UAV does not provide CAA-Level UAV ID and the UE has aerial subscription, then the AMF accept the registration request from the UAV as a normal UE.

 When a UAV requests to establish a PDU session for communication with the USS, the UAV provides CAA-level UAV ID to the network (see subclause 6.4.1.2), and the SMF may trigger the UUAA-SM procedure.